Vacuum polarization corrections to hyperfine structure in many-electron atoms: Theory

 \subsection{Uehling correction to hyperfine structure}

 The lowest-order vacuum polarization corrections to the hyperfine structure are evaluated in the Uehling approximation, which are shown diagrammatically in Fig.~\ref{fig:VP_feyn}.
-There are two types of corrections: {\it electric loop}, in which the Dirac equation is solved with the Uehling potential~\cite{Uehling1935} added, and perturbed orbitals are obtained which are used to calculate the hyperfine constant; and {\it magnetic loop}, which corresponds to a vacuum polarization correction to the hyperfine operator.
+There are two types of corrections: {\it electric loop}, in which the Dirac equation is solved with the Uehling potential~\cite{Uehling1935} added, and perturbed orbitals are obtained which are used to calculate the hyperfine constant; and {\it magnetic loop}, which corresponds to a vacuum polarization correction to the hyperfine operator \cite{Schneider1994}.
+We do not consider the higher-order-in-$Z\alpha$ Wichmann-Kroll correction~\cite{Wichmann1956_orig}, and discuss its possible effects in Section~\ref{sec:results}.

 The electric loop Uehling correction is found by evaluating the Uehling potential~\cite{Uehling1935} for a uniform nuclear charge distribution of radius {$r_n$},

 where $r_n = \sqrt{5/3} r_{\rm rms}$ and $\eta=2tr_n/\alpha$ (see, e.g., Refs.~\cite{Fullerton1976,Ginges2016_VP}).
 We add the Uehling potential directly to the Dirac equation,